The Path to Physical AI

 From Prediction to Action

 The AI landscape is evolving from systems that predict to systems that act.
 Physical AI requires machines that can perceive environments, make precise decisions, and interact with the real world — from autonomous vehicles and surgical robots to synthetic cities, low-altitude economy, and robotic teleoperation.
+A surgical robot operating near the spinal cord cannot approximate.
+An autonomous drone navigating urban airspace cannot hallucinate.
+These mission-critical domains demand the exact, structural computation that only sgdl provides.

 The Virtuous Link